occultlang/occult/README.md

 # About
 An enigmatic stack based JIT programming language with a clean and modern syntax, targeted towards the masses.
 > [!IMPORTANT]
-> The parser is still being finalized, and bugs are still being fixed.
+> As of 11/7/24, the parser is still being finalized, and bugs are still being fixed.
 Code generation will be started relatively soon.

 # Building
 ```